its-brianwithai/turbo_firestore_api/.pew/tasks.md

 ## Conclusion

-This implementation plan introduces a comprehensive exception handling system for Firestore streams:

-1. A sealed class hierarchy for different Firestore error types
-2. Exception capture and conversion in streaming APIs
+This implementation plan extends the `TurboFirestoreException` handling to all CRUD operations in the Turbo Firestore API, ensuring consistent error handling throughout the package.

+The implementation:
+1. Catches and converts Firestore errors to typed `TurboFirestoreException` instances
+2. Provides relevant context information for each error
-3. Error handling callbacks in service classes
+3. Propagates errors correctly in transactions
-4. Documentation and examples
+4. Updates service classes to handle and expose the typed exceptions
+5. Documents the error handling capabilities

-By implementing these changes, developers will have better error handling capabilities with context-rich exceptions and the ability to provide custom error handling logic in their services.
+By implementing these changes, developers will have a consistent and type-safe way to handle Firestore errors throughout all operations, improving error handling, debugging, and user experience in their applications.